// .knowledge 3.4.0 · Apache-2.0

 Can I install from GitHub Code > Download ZIP?

 No. That download is a source snapshot.
-Use the uploaded Release asset only, then unzip the release asset at the repository root.
+Use the uploaded Release asset only, then extract it so .knowledge/ sits at the repository root.

 Does external memory become source of truth?